dmetzner/GSoC-2020/README.md

 -   For example, the first part of the new Notifications Design can be seen here: [Example code review](https://github.com/Catrobat/Catroweb/pull/798).
 However, most conversations at Catrobat happened in Slack/Discord.

-Here is the whole list of (~200) pull requests I have reviewed: [Reviewed pull request newer than 2020-05-01 (Catrobat/Catroweb)](https://github.com/Catrobat/Catroweb/pulls?page=8&q=is%3Apr+reviewed-by%3Admetzner+created%3A%3E%3D2020-05-01).
+Here is the whole list of (~200) pull requests I have reviewed: [Reviewed pull request newer than 2020-05-01 (Catrobat/Catroweb)](https://github.com/Catrobat/Catroweb/pulls?page=8&q=is%3Apr+reviewed-by%3Admetzner+created%3A%3E%3D2020-05-01), [Reviewed pull request newer than 2020-05-01 (Catrobat/Catroweb-API)](https://github.com/Catrobat/Catroweb-API/pulls?q=is%3Apr+involves%3Admetzner+created%3A%3E%3D2020-05-01).

 #### Coding